 Whether you’re taking about the kind that clean a surface or the kind you use on your bum, wipes are allowed on planes in your carry on bag or personal item.

 So don’t fear.
 Calm your worries about airplane germs by bringing some wipes and cleaning your seat area.
 I’ll tell you how later in the post.

 Can you take hand sanitizer on a plane?

-Hand sanitizer is allowed on a plane in your carry on bag as long as it complies with the liquids rules.
+According to TSA, hand sanitizer is allowed on a plane in your carry on bag as long as it complies with the liquids rules.
 This means the container must be 3.4 ounces (100ml) or smaller, and it must fit inside your one quart (one liter) clear zip top liquids bag.
 Each passenger is permitted one liquids bag.

 Luckily hand sanitizers often come in small bottles, so it shouldn’t be too hard to fit one into your liquids bag.

 While the CDD says it’s better to use soap and water whenever possible, antibacterial hand sanitizer certainly makes sense in certain situations.
 And nasty airplanes might just be one of those situations.

 >>Read: Can you bring makeup on a plane?